PURPOSE OF THIS POLICY

-This policy is not intended to preclude or supersede any other policy that might subject a violating party to disciplinary review, including but not limited to the CSU Policy on Discrimination, Harassment, Sexual Harassment, Sexual Misconduct, Domestic Violence, Dating Violence, Stalking, and Retaliation, CSU Policy on Bullying in the Workplace, the CSU Student Conduct Code, and Human Resources or departmental conduct policies.
+This policy is not intended to preclude or supersede any other policy that might subject a violating party to disciplinary review, including but not limited to the Title IX Sexual Harassment policy, Bullying in the Workplace policy, the Colorado State University Student Conduct Code, the Academic Faculty and Administrative Professional Manual, and Human Resources or departmental conduct policies.

-- Student Conduct Code
+Student Conduct Code

 Colorado Governor’s Executive Order D 023 09, Establishing a Policy to Address Workplace Violence, including Domestic Violence Affecting the Workplace

-- CSU Policy on Bullying in the Workplace
+CSU Policy: Bullying in the Workplace

 Academic Faculty and Administrative Professional Manual sections D.9.c, E.14, E.15.

 CSU Human Resources Manual

 Approved Aug.
 13, 1996

-Approved by Anthony A. Frank, President, Oct.
+Revision approved by Anthony A. Frank, President, Oct.
 27, 2015